Little Chef: History

-Beginnings (1958–1970)
+Beginnings and Lockhart (1958–1970)

 The Markham Moor Scorer Building on the A1 in Nottinghamshire.
 This building became Grade II listed shortly after Little Chef left the premises in early 2012.

 In the 1930s, during the Great Depression, American lunch room operator Arthur Valentine created the concept of selling small prefabricated diners through mail order.
 These were called Valentine Diners, and various models were manufactured in Wichita, Kansas, later becoming famous landmarks across the U.S. Route 66.
-In the 1950s, British caravan designer Sam Alper was travelling the United States, and saw the model called 'The Little Chef' in Leedey, Oklahoma.
+In 1958, British caravan designer Sam Alper was travelling the United States, and saw Valentine's 'The Little Chef' model in Leedey, Oklahoma, creating the British version of the Little Chef concept upon his return home.